 Our products may contain undetected errors or defects when first introduced or as new versions or new products are released.
 Disruptions affecting the introduction or release of, or other performance problems with, our products may damage our customers' businesses and could harm their and our reputation.
 If that occurs, we may incur significant costs, the attention of our key personnel could be diverted, or other significant customer relations problems may arise.
 We may also be subject to warranty and liability claims for damages related to errors or defects in our products.
-In addition, if we do not meet industry or quality standards, if applicable, our products may business and operating results.
+In addition, if we do not meet industry or quality standards, if applicable, our products may be subject to recall.
+A material liability claim, recall or other occurrence that harms our reputation or decreases market acceptance of our products could harm our business and operating results.

 Although we do not, and cannot currently, promote the use of our products, or services based on our products, for diagnostic purposes, if our customers develop or use them for diagnostic purposes, someone could file a product liability claim alleging that one of our products contained a design or manufacturing defect that resulted in the failure to adequately perform, leading to death or injury.
 A product liability claim could result in substantial damages and be costly and time consuming to defend, either of which could materially harm our business or financial condition.
-We cannot assure investors that our product liability claim.
-Any product liability claim brought against us, with or without merit, could increase our product liability insurance roor prevent us from securing insurance coverage in the future.
+We cannot assure investors that our product liability insurance would adequately protect our assets from the financial impact of defending a product liability claim.
+Any product liability claim brought against us, with or without merit, could increase our product liability insurance rates or prevent us from securing insurance coverage in the future.